ytorg/Yotter/README.md

 #### 🌐 Connections
 Yotter cares about your privacy, and for this it will never make any connection to Twitter or Youtube on the client.
 Every request is proxied through the Yotter server; video streaming, photos, data gathering, scrapping, etc.

 The Yotter server connects to Google (Youtube) and Nitter in order to gather all the necessary data.
-Then it serves it (proxied through itself) to the client.
+Then it serves it (proxyed through itself) to the client.
 This means that as a client, you will never connect to Google - the Yotter server will do it for you.
 So if you want to set up a Yotter server for privacy reasons I recommend you to set it up on a remote VPS so you don't share your IP with Google or use a VPN on the server.

 If you don't mind exposing your IP making requests to Google then you can set it up wherever you want.
 Even with this method you will avoid all trackers, ads, heavy-loaded pages, etc.